Liechtenstein Food Guide

 Geschnetzeltes (Geschnetzeltes)

-This dish of thinly sliced veal in a creamy mushroom sauce, often served with Rösti, is a popular choice throughout the German-speaking region, including Liechtenstein.
-The veal is typically sautéed with onions and mushrooms, then simmered in a rich sauce made with cream, white wine, and often a touch of nutmeg.
-It's a satisfying and flavorful dish that's widely available in restaurants and often prepared at home.
+Thinly sliced veal in a creamy mushroom sauce, usually served with Rösti, is a common order across the German-speaking region, Liechtenstein included.
+The veal is sautéed with onions and mushrooms, then simmered in cream and white wine, often with a little nutmeg.
+It's a satisfying plate, easy to find in restaurants and frequently made at home.

 Allergens: